 Pricing - 'low prices will encourage more sales'

-When we first start out running a Commission based Art business, we know we would be unable to go straight in with high prices as we would be lucky to ever lift our business off the ground (unless you are related to someone famous) and this will not help our business grow regardless how intricate our work may be, however the misconception that charging low prices will encourage more sales could not be further from the truth - at the end of the day, charging too little is going to cost you your time and money and 'cheap prices' can actually deter people from commissioning you as they may see low prices as meaning low quality, they may think the Art products you use to create your work are 'cheap' too and that the portrait or product will fade or break over a shorter timespan, so be realistic, it will take time before you start to see a profit but it is better to ensure you are actually making a profit rather than a loss if you are serious about your business and it is far more likely to be successful in the longer term.
+When we first start out running a Commission based Art business, charging very high prices for your work may see your business struggle, although it is possible dependant on where you live, how you market yourself and even who you know, primarily many tend not to charge enough and there is a misconception that charging low prices will encourage more sales but at the end of the day, charging too little could actually cost you your time and money with 'cheap prices' deterring people from commissioning you as they may see low prices as meaning low quality, they may think the Art products you use to create your work are 'cheap' too and that the portrait or product will fade or break over a shorter timespan, so try to be realistic, it will take time before you start to see a profit but it is better to ensure you are actually making a profit rather than a loss if you are serious about your business and it is far more likely to be successful in the longer term.
 Remember also that constantly changing your prices by either raising them or lowering them to try and encourage more sales in the current climate could impact negatively on you and your business.
 Dropping your prices may alienate past customers but you could always run special offers from time to time to avoid this.

 Research other artists